munificent/craftinginterpreters/book/statements-and-state.md

 [error recovery]: http://localhost:8000/parsing-expressions.html#panic-mode-error-recovery

-This `declaration()` method is the method we call repeatedly when parsing a series of statements in a block or a script, so it's the right point to synchronize to when the parser goes into panic mode.
+This `declaration()` method is the method we call repeatedly when parsing a series of statements in a block or a script, so it's the right place to synchronize when the parser goes into panic mode.
 The whole body of this method is wrapped in a try block to catch the exception thrown when the parser begins error recovery.
 This gets it back to trying to parse the beginning of the next statement or declaration.

 The real parsing happens inside the try block.
 First, it looks to see if we're at a variable declaration by looking for the leading `var` keyword.
-If not, it bubbles up to the "higher precedence" statement method.
+If not, it falls through to the existing `statement()` method that parses `print` and expression statements.

-Recall that `statement()` tries to parse an expression statement if no other statement matches.
-And `expression()` reports a syntax error if it can't parse an expression at the current token.
-So that chain of calls ensures we report an error if a valid declaration or statement isn't parsed.
+Remember how `statement()` tries to parse an expression statement if no other statement matches?
+And `expression()` reports a syntax error if it can't parse an expression at the current token?
+That chain of calls ensures we report an error if a valid declaration or statement isn't parsed.

 When the parser matches a `var` token, it branches to:

 ^code parse-var-declaration

 As always, the recursive descent code follows the grammar rule.
-We've already matched the `var` token, so next it requires and consumes an identifier token for the variable name.
+The parser has already matched the `var` token, so next it requires and consumes an identifier token for the variable name.

-Then, when it sees an `=` token, it knows there is an initializer expression.
-If so, it parses it.
+Then, if it sees an `=` token, it knows there is an initializer expression and parses it.
 Otherwise, it leaves the initializer `null`.
 Finally, it consumes the required semicolon at the end of the statement.
 All this gets wrapped in a Stmt.Var syntax tree node and we're groovy.

 Parsing a variable expression is even easier.
 In `primary()`, we look for an identifier token: